 A story about gay Bhutan is a modest one.
 There is no visible gay presence, no venues and one organization called Rainbow Bhutan that gently offers education and compassion to inquiring minds in this mountainous society.
 It is a story of slow determination and courageous commitment that has arisen from the personal lives of a few local Bhutanese gay people.

 Bhutan is located in the Himalayas.
 It used to be one of the most isolated nations in the world, but developments including direct international flights, internet, mobile phone networks, and cable television have increasingly opened the doors.
 Yet, Bhutan has balanced modernization with its ancient culture and traditions under the guiding philosophy of Gross National Happiness (GNH).
 On 14 December 2005, the King announced that he would be abdicating immediately.
 Bhutan has now entered a new era of democracy, starting with its first national parliamentary elections in December 2007 and March 2008.
-Homosexuality is illegal in Bhutan in the penal code of Bhutan and is punishable with a prison sentence from between one month to one year.
-There are reportedly no known cases of anyone having ever been charged with this petty misdemeanor.
-Little is known about gay life in Bhutan, as Bhutanese culture does not share the typical western view of heterosexuality and homosexuality.
-Some people have even called it an openly bisexual society, though this is disputed.
+Homosexuality is no longer illegal in Bhutan.
+The Parliament voted to change the law in 2020.

 Bhutan’s landscape ranges from subtropical plains in the south to the sub-alpine Himalayan heights in the north, with some peaks exceeding 7,000 metres (23,000 ft).
 The state religion is Vajrayana Buddhism, and the population of 691,141 is predominantly Buddhist, with Hinduism the second-largest religion.
 The capital and largest city is Thimphu.
 In 2008, Bhutan made the